Skip to Content

 ANSI stands for American National Standards Institute and is an organization that oversees the standards for systems, processes, products, and services in general.

-Although it’s generally considered a non-profit organization, ANSI ratings provide great insights on the locks that you are planning to purchase and install for your windows at home.
+Although it’s generally considered a non-profit organization, ANSI ratings provide great insights into the models you plan to purchase and install for your windows at home.

 There are basically three types of lock grades: 1, 2, and 3.
 Here’s how they differ from each other: